gerisullivan/thesis_online_resources/scripts/iTOL/README.md

-#scripts used to make the rings in iTOL visualisations.
+# Scripts used to make the rings in iTOL visualisations.